wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

 ![!API Abuse events](../images/about-wallarm-waf/abi-abuse-prevention/api-abuse-events.png)

 Bot information is visualized in three bubble plots.
 In all plots, the bigger the bubble, the closer it to red color and to the right upper corner - the more reasons to consider this IP to be a bot.
-On the plots, you also can compare you current bot with the other detected bots.

-!!! info "What other bots are displayed?"
-    Besides **this bot**, the bots that attacked the same application within the past 24 hours, but not more than 30 most suspicious, will be displayed.
+On the plots, you can also compare you current bot (**this bot**) with the other bots that attacked the same application within the past 24 hours.
+If too many bots did that, only 30 most suspicious will be displayed.

 The bubble plots:

-* **Bot behavior** displays different aspects of the bot behavior, including:

-    * Bubble size: business logic score, the more often among all your API endpoints the IP requested critical or sensitive ones, the larger the size.
-    * Color: suspicious behavior score, the more often among all your API endpoints the IP requested the ones that were unusual for normal user to be interested in your application, the closer to the red.
-    * Horizontally: the more RPS (requests per second), the farther to the right.
-    * Vertically: the more bot detectors made "this is a bot" decision, the higher on the graph.

 * **Bot performance** displays intensity of bot activities, including: